Save Mart Supermarkets

-The Save Mart Companies is an American grocery store operator founded and headquartered in Modesto, California.
+The Save Mart Companies is a Canadian-owned American grocery store operator founded and headquartered in Modesto, California.
 It owns and operates stores under the Save Mart, Lucky, and FoodMaxx brands.
 The stores are located in northern and central California and northern Nevada.
 The company is owned by the Jim Pattison Group.

 Overview

 Save Mart stores are full-service grocery stores with a broad product offering, including fresh produce, bakery goods, deli foods and ethnic foods.
 In Lodi and Stockton, an unrelated Save Mart chain operated and so stores were branded under the S-Mart Foods name.
 The unrelated chain has since folded and the stores in Lodi and Stockton are now under the Save Mart banner.

 Company history

 This Pacific Grove, California supermarket (now Lucky California) was one of several former Albertsons stores acquired by Save Mart in 2007.